LordRaydenMK/arrow-fx-android/deck/README.md

 - Works the same as the previous example
 - Internally built the same way
-- Single function change to go from sequential to parallel
+- Single function change to go from sequential to concurrent
 - Less error prone

 ---